decretist/Dissertation/Chapter0/chapter0.md

-discipline of Digital Humanities.[^a] Justifying the project and its findings therefore necessarily involves a more personal narrative than is typical for the introduction to a dissertation: the most straightforward way to discuss the recent history of the development of the digital methods I used is through my first-hand experiences with them.
+discipline of Digital Humanities.[^a] Justifying the project and its findings therefore necessarily involves a more personal narrative than is typical for the introduction to a dissertation: the most straightforward way to discuss the development of the digital methods used in the project and the scholarly context from which they emerged is through my first-hand experiences with them.

 [^a]: The term Digital Humanities came into general use with the publication in 2004 of the Blackwell Companion to Digital Humanities,